• Home

 • Saturation Region – In this both the junctions formed due to the interaction of the terminals must be kept in forward biasing mode.
 This type of region is completely active for both the junctions referred to as saturation region.

 • Cut-off Region – The formed junction because of the terminals must be kept in the reverse biasing mode.
-Indicates that no external supply is provided to any of the terminals.
+This indicates that no external supply is provided to any of the terminals.
 Hence this type of region is referred to as the cut-off region.

 P-N-P Transistor Construction as a Switch